A New Class of Lightweight: Gravity Light

 Another risk, however, was the potential for mission creep—the propensity for organizations to overextend themselves and widen their mission after receiving a wave of funding instead of focusing on the original goal.
 GravityLight had to be a self- sustaining business.

 “The size of the issue we were attempting to tackle was so enormous that it had to be a financially self-sustaining exercise.
 For that, you need all of the people working on it to be earning a living.
 If we relied on charitable contribution, it couldn’t achieve the scale it wanted to achieve,” said Reeves.

 They set up a crowdfunding campaign that got massive traction.
-Roughly 250 organizations reached out to help facilitate trials (they had to narrow it down to 55), and they raised more than US $400,000, making it one of the top 10 most successful Indiegogo campaigns in the platform’s history at the time.
+Roughly 250 organizations reached out to help facilitate trials (they had to narrow it down to fifty-five), and they raised more than US $400,000, making it one of the ten most successful Indiegogo campaigns to that date.